 Indica ators: Residence Permit

-1. What is the d luration of residence permits granted to beneficiaries of protection?
+What is the duration of residence permits granted to beneficiaries of protection?

-🗞 Refu gee status 5 years
+Refugee status 5 years

-🛠 Subs sidiary protection 1 year
+Subsidiary protection 1 year

 The duration of the right to residence for recognised refugees is 5 years.
-The residence right for recognised refugees is limited to 5 years, then to become unlimited unless the CGRS would decide cessation or revocation of the status according to Article 55/3 or 55/3/1 of the Aliens Act.
+The residence right for recognised refugees is limited to 5 years, which then becomes unlimited unless the CGRS takes a cessation or revocation decision on the status according to Article 55/3 or 55/3/1 of the Aliens Act.
 Upon recognition, refugees receive an electronic "A card" valid for 5 years from the moment of the asylum application.
-After these 5 years they can receive an electronic B card.
+After these 5 years they can receive an electronic B card which is valid indefinitely.

 Beneficiaries of subsidiary protection receive a residence right for one year.
-Unless the Aliens Office is convinced the situation motivating the status has changed (upon which the CGRS is asked for an examination), the residence right will be renewed after the first year and then after two years again.
-Five years after the asylum application, the subsidiary protection beneficiary receives an unlimited right to residence, unless the CGRS would apply cessation or revocation of the status according to Article 55/5 or 55/5/1 of the Aliens Act.
-Persons with subsidiary protection status receive an electronic "A card" valid for one year, renewable for two years twice.
+Unless the Immigration Office is convinced that the situation motivating the status has changed (upon which the CGRS is asked for an examination), the residence right will be renewed after the first year and then after two years again.
+Five years after the asylum application, the subsidiary protection status holder receives an unlimited right to residence, unless the CGRS would apply cessation or revocation of the status according to Article 55/5 or 55/5/1 of the Aliens Act.
+Similarly to refugees, persons granted subsidiary protection receive an electronic "A card" valid for one year, renewable twice for a period of two years.
 Upon receiving the right to residence for unlimited time the beneficiary receives an electronic B card.